 Hypersensitivity Reactions: Generalized mild to moderate morbilliform-like (maculopapular) skin rashes are the most frequently reported adverse reactions.
 Vesiculobullous rashes, as well as urticaria, have been observed during drug therapy.
-Rare instances of erythema multiforme, some resembling Stevens-Johnson syndrome, and a few cases of anaphylactoid reactions have also been reported.
-Acute Generalised Exanthematous Pustulosis (AGEP).
-Toxic epidermal necrolysis.
+Rare instances of erythema multiforme, some resembling Stevens-Johnson syndrome, and a few cases of anaphylactic shock, anaphylactoid reaction, anaphylactic reaction and hypersensitivity have also been reported.
+Acute Generalised Exanthematous Pustulosis (AGEP) and Toxic epidermal necrolysis have also been reported.

 Liver: Jaundice and abnormalities in liver function tests have been observed during clindamycin therapy.

 Renal: Although no direct relationship of clindamycin to renal damage has been established, renal dysfunction as evidenced by azotemia, oliguria, and/or proteinuria has been observed in rare instances.

 Hematopoietic: Transient neutropenia (leukopenia) and eosinophilia have been reported.
 Reports of agranulocytosis and thrombocytopenia have been made.
 No direct etiologic relationship to concurrent clindamycin therapy could be made in any of the foregoing.

 Immune system: Drug reaction with eosinophilia and systemic symptoms (DRESS)

 Musculoskeletal: Rare instances of polyarthritis have been reported.